giuliosever/giuliosever.github.io/_pages/publications.md

 <!-- Every publication is given below.
 GGA Severijnen is given in boldface.
 Also, every publication has a doi, pdf, and dataset.
 These are included using icons, and then the link to that location.
 The &nbsp; are to place whitespace and better align the icons  -->

--**Severĳnen, G. G. A.**, Bosker, H. R., & McQueen, J. M. (2025).
+- **Severĳnen, G. G. A.**, Bosker, H. R., & McQueen, J. M. (2025).
 Is rate-dependent perception affected by linguistic information about the intended syllable rate? *Psychonomic Bulletin & Review*. doi: [10.3758/s13423-025-02746-x](https://doi.org/10.3758/s13423-025-02746-x)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[<i class="fa-regular fa-file-pdf"></i>](../assets/pdf/severijnen_2025_PBR.pdf) &nbsp; [<i class="fa-solid fa-database"></i>](https://doi.org/10.34973/ kw23-aa86) &nbsp; [<i class="ai ai-doi ai-lg"></i>](https://link.springer.com/article/10.3758/s13423-025-02746-x)